knockstick/knos-authbot/README.md

 ### ❗ Disclaimer

  This bot **may** lead to account termination or API blocking.
-I am not responsible for your actions.
+This github repo is for **EDUCATIONAL PURPOSES ONLY.** I am not responsible for your actions.

 ---